Are you planning a West Coast road trip but don’t know where to start or where to go? I am here to help with my complete West Coast travel guide!

 - Pinnacles National Park

-Begin your road trip through the West Coast National Parks in Washington at North Cascades National Park.
-It is right by the Canadian border and you’ll get to experience some breathtaking mountain views, lakes, and more.
-From there, head south to Mount Rainier National Monument.
+Begin your West Coast national parks road trip in Washington at North Cascades National Park.
+It is right by the Canadian border and features breathtaking mountain views, lakes, and more.

-Waterfalls Of The West Coast Road Trip
+Waterfalls of the West Coast Road Trip

 Highlights